 Oh… and you don’t need anything fancy, just roll up a towel to go under your head/neck, fill your tub with warm water, toss in your add-ins like Epsom salts or essential oils (or both), and get ready for a restful night’s sleep.

-Creating a bedtime routine is the easiest way to ensure that you get quality sleep every night and set you up for daily success.
+Creating a bedtime routine is the easiest way to ensure that you get quality sleep every night and set yourself up for daily success.
 Just be sure to start slow.
 We’re not trying to create overwhelm at bedtime.
 Add one or two items from each segment to get you started and put it into practice for a month before adding anything new.
 The R & R (get it?) method described above is sure to have you sleeping well in no time.
 If, however, you’re still struggling with sleep, be sure to talk to your doctor.
 There are several health factors that can impact sleep, and sleep deprivation is a serious medical concern.

 Cheers to you and your new restful sleep!

 By the way… this isn’t an exhaustive list.
 Make it your own and add things you love to your bedtime routine!
 Tell me your fave bedtime activity in the comments below.
+And don’t forget to grab The Routinely App to help you build routines and habits the fun and easy way!